rabymnkt/release-bot/README.md

 # Github Release bot

-This bot report new releases of repositories that you want to monitor through Telegram API.
+This bot reports new releases of repositories that you want to monitor through Telegram API.

 ## Create api.ini